marinadelga/TFM-TCGA-LUAD/README.md

 The scripts were developed in **R (version 4.0.2)** in **RStudio** and require the installation of the corresponding R packages used throughout the analyses.

 ## Reproducibility
-For full reproducibility, the file **sessionInfo.txt** is included in this repository.
-It contains the complete computational environment used in this project, including the R version, operating system and versions of the installed packages.
+For full reproducibility, the file **sessionInfo.txt** contains the R version and the versions of the packages used to perform the analyses.